mattvenn/first-fpga-pcb/README.md

 [Fomu-Flash](https://github.com/im-tomu/fomu-flash) is used to flash the SPI memory, or program the FPGA directly.

+# HW V3:

+* fixed mistakenly removed pullups on io2/3 on SPI flash.
+This made the system vulnerable to noise while FPGA was reading flash.

 # HW V2: 444ba78

-* removed a few unnecessary pullups on SPI lines
+* removed a few unnecessary pullups on SPI lines - introduced a fault see HW V3.
 * connect 4 general purpose pins between Pi & FPGA
 * connect additional CS1 pin for SPI comms with Pi
 * breakout all Pi pins on separate pins
 * shrink board in y axis slightly for even holes and to fit larger Pi boards
 * Allow an I2C connection between Pi & FPGA, broken out on pmod p3:
     * Place optional 4k7 pullup resistors R1&R2
-    * Setup bitbanged I2C on Raspi on gpios 20 & 21
+    * Setup bitbanged I2C on Raspi on gpios 20 & 21 (pins 38 & 40)
 * used FOMU programming pins so default FOMU programming app will work

 # HW V1: d9c7cdf